 - Is faithful to the schedule of assignments and helpful in assuring that all the local community’s liturgical assemblies are adequately served with this ministry.

-The lectors are responsible for the first and second readings at Mass, the Prayers of the Faithful, and the announcements.
-It is a great privilege to share God’s word with the congregation and you will find that your preparation for the Mass will draw you more deeply into the readings and the meaning of the Mass.
+The lectors are responsible for the First and Second readings at Mass, the Prayers of the Faithful, and the announcements.
+It is a great privilege to share God’s word with the congregation and you will find that your preparation for the Mass will draw you more deeply into the readings and the meaning of the worship service.

 Extended resources for Lector preparation: